-To access the transcript of this video in word format, click here
+Click here to access a transcript of this video in Word format.

 In terms of day-to-day operations at BCA, with a few exceptions, it’s business as usual.
 We are in the fortunate position where for several years now the vast majority of our staff have worked remotely, and we expect this to continue.
 We intend to maintain and even grow our staff team and we look forward to being able to provide you with blindness specific information, advocacy, resources and peer support.
 Our board and senior staff are planning ahead to ensure, as far as possible, we can continue to operate in the event that our organisation is impacted by the virus.
 We will keep you updated with any changes as they arise.